-- The institutional mission of the college will be supported by strategic planning goals and objectives. - Accreditation requirements of the Higher Learning Commission and other accrediting bodies will be satisfied through the development and implementation of strategic planning goals and objectives. - Kansas Board of Regents policies and mission will be satisfied through the development and implementation of strategic planning goals and objectives. - Strategic planning goals and objectives shall be measurable in order to demonstrate their effectiveness and to provide accountability to the public
+- The institutional mission of the college will be supported by strategic planning goals and objectives. - Accreditation requirements of the Higher Learning Commission will be satisfied through the development and implementation of strategic planning goals and objectives. - Kansas Board of Regents policies and mission will be satisfied through the development and implementation of strategic planning goals and objectives. - Strategic planning goals and objectives shall be measurable in order to demonstrate their effectiveness and to provide accountability to the public

---This policy adopted on 01-20-2011 Reviewed on 11-24-15 (no changes) Revised on 01-25-22 Reviewed on 11-22-22 (no changes) Revised on 01-28-2025
+--This policy adopted on 01-20-2011 Reviewed on 11-24-15 (no changes) Revised on 01-25.22